-The Labor Agency oversees seven major departments, boards, and panels that serve California businesses and workers including the Employment Development Department
+The Labor Agency oversees seven major departments, boards, and panels that serve California businesses and workers including the Employment Development Department.

-California Workforce Association (CWA)
+• California Workforce Association (CWA)

-CWA is a non-profit membership organization that develops public policy strategies and builds local capacity to address critical workforce issues while working with workforce development partners in California
+CWA is a non-profit membership organization that develops public policy strategies and builds local capacity to address critical workforce issues while working with workforce development partners in California.

-California Workforce Development Board (CWDB)

-The CWDB establishes policy for, and provides guidance to, Local Workforce Development Boards (Local Board), which provide services under the WIOA

-• Disability Benefits 101

-Gives tools and information on health coverage, benefits, and employment

-• Division of Apprenticeship Standards

-Apprenticeship programs' search

-• Final Rule

-Uniform Guidance applies to all federal awards (i.e. funds awarded under this SFP)

-Labor Market Information

-Find labor market information industry/business that can be useful in preparing your proposal

-Local Area

-A listing of Local Areas with addresses and contact information

-OMB
+- California Workforce Development Board (CWDB) The CWDB establishes policy for, and provides guidance to, Local Workforce Development Boards (Local Board), which provide services under the WIOA. - Disability Benefits 101 Gives tools and information on health coverage, benefits, and employment. - Division of Apprenticeship Standards Apprenticeship programs' search. - Final Rule (Uniform Guidance) Uniform Guidance applies to all Federal awards (i.e. funds awarded under this SFP). - High Quality Jobs A library of resources to define, assess, and improve job quality. - Integrated Basic Education Skills and Training (I-BEST) Information on Washington's dual teacher, accelerated training model. - Integrated Resources Team (IRT) Resources on the IRT service delivery model. - Labor Market Information (LMI) Find labor market information industry/business that can be useful in preparing your proposal. - Local Workforce Development Areas (LWDAs) A listing of Local Areas with addresses and contact information. - OMB

-The OMB oversees and coordinates federal administration procurement, financial management, information, and regulatory policies
+The OMB oversees and coordinates Federal administration procurement, financial management, information, and regulatory policies.

-California Department of Industrial Relations: Apprenticeships Information on the quality elements of a pre-apprenticeship program

-• Resources for Grant Recipients

-An EDD website featuring "Frequently Asked Questions," project management resources, guidance, webinar materials and other important information for applicants and subrecipients

-• Multi-State Sector Strategy Project

-On-going multi-state project focused on accelerating the adoption of sector strategies

-• U.S. Census Bureau

-Serves as the leading source of quality data about people, business and economy

-• U.S. Small Business Administration

-Guidance and resource information to owners and operators of small businesses

-• U.S. Chamber of Commerce - Institute for Competitive Workforce

-Develops workforce strategies for businesses, chambers of commerce, and communities to hire, train, retain, and advance skilled workers in the 21st century

-• U.S. Department of Labor Employment and Training Administration (DOLETA)

-The U.S. DOLETA is the federal agent for the WIOA program

-SFP
+- California Department of Industrial Relations: Apprenticeships Information on the quality elements of a pre-apprenticeship program. - Resources for Grant Subrecipients An EDD website featuring "Frequently Asked Questions," project management resources, guidance, webinar materials and other important information for applicants and subrecipients. - Multi-State Sector Strategy Project On-going multi-State project focused on accelerating the adoption of sector strategies. - U.S. Census Bureau Serves as the leading source of quality data about people, business and economy. - U.S. Small Business Administration Guidance and resource information to owners and operators of small businesses. - U.S. Chamber of Commerce Institute for Competitive Workforce Develops workforce strategies for businesses, chambers of commerce, and communities to hire, train, retain, and advance skilled workers in the 21st century. - U.S. Department of Labor Employment and Training Administration (DOLETA) The U.S. DOLETA is the federal agent for the WIOA program. - SFP

-The WIOA SFPs and related information can be accessed from the EDD's SFP page
+The WIOA SFPs and related information can be accessed from the EDD's SFP page.

-• U.S. Department of Labor WorkforceGPS (WorkforceGPS)

-WorkforceGPS is sponsored by the U.S. Department of Labor, Employment and Training Administration.
-The WorkforceGPS is an integrated workforce system network
+- U.S Department of Labor WorkforceGPS (WorkforceGPS) WorkforceGPS is sponsored by the U.S. Department of Labor, Employment and Training Administration.
+The WorkforceGPS is an integrated workforce system network. - WIOA The Act governing the funds made available in this SFP.

-WIOA

-The Act governing the funds made available in this SFP